Longtime White House butler retiring after 47 years of service - KTVZ

 Carter’s career began 47 years ago at Blair House, the presidential guest house across the street from the White House, where he served as part of the staff for 15 years before heading to the White House Executive Residence as one of just six butlers.
 Carter would remain a treasured member of the residence staff, assisting presidents and first ladies and their families from Ronald Reagan’s administration until today.

+“For 47 years, across 10 administrations, Buddy Carter was integral to the lives of US Presidents, their families, and their home, the White House,” President Joe Biden and first lady Jill Biden said in a statement.

+“We are enormously grateful to Buddy for his kindness, his service, and the times that we shared together — he performed a demanding job with excellence and joy for nearly half a century, always ready to lend a hand.
+Though it is difficult to imagine life in the White House without Buddy, we wish him all the best on a well-earned retirement, and many happy years ahead with Carol and their beloved children and grandchildren.”

 Carter’s decision to retire, says one of the people familiar, was a personal one and prompted by a desire to spend more time with his family.
-A small, private party with staff will be held Thursday at the White House.
-CNN has reached out to the White House for comment.
+A small, private party with staff will be held Thursday at the White House and the Bidens will hold a small, private lunch for him and his family as part of his departure, a White House official told CNN.

 “The history that Buddy has witnessed through the years is astonishing,” said one of the people, who worked with Carter for several years at the White House.
 “His eye for knowing how the White House works is unparalleled — no one knows it better than Buddy.”

-Note: This story has been updated Friday with reaction from former first lady Michelle Obama.
-CORRECTION: An earlier version of this story incorrectly attributed a statement from the White House on Carter’s retirement.